Diego Castillo (pitcher): Minor leagues

-Castillo signed with the Tampa Bay Rays as an international free agent in March 2014.
+Castillo signed with the Tampa Bay Rays as an international free agent on March 5, 2014.
 He made his professional debut that season with the Dominican Summer League Rays and spent the whole season there, going 3–3 with a 3.96 ERA in 25 innings.
 In 2015, he played for both the Hudson Valley Renegades and Bowling Green Hot Rods, compiling a combined 1–2 record and 3.03 ERA in 18 relief appearances.
 In 2016, he pitched with both Bowling Green and the Charlotte Stone Crabs, posting a combined 3–6 record and 2.98 ERA in 60.1 total innings pitched out of the bullpen.
 In 2017, Castillo played for the Montgomery Biscuits and Durham Bulls.
 He was named the Rays' minor league reliever of the year after posting a 2.76 earned run average (ERA) with 90 strikeouts and 15 saves in 71.2 innings pitched.
 The Rays added him to their 40-man roster after the season.
 He began the 2018 season with the Durham Bulls.